CrowdStrike/glide-core/.changeset/twelve-bobcats-wave.md

 '@crowdstrike/glide-core': patch
 ---

-Padding and color updates to align closer to the designs.
+Padding, color, and miscellaneous updates for greater design alignment.

 - All form elements
   - When `orientation="vertical"`, all labels now have a fixed height of 20px.